 Yes.
 Yes.
 You Africans are soooooo good at this.
 Don't stop.
 Don't stop.
 Please.
 You.
 Are.
 Killing.
 Me.
 Mmmmm.
 Mooi!
-(Unigwe 2009: 36)
+(36)

 The syntax or structure of the above text is used to encode experiential meaning, which is that of pure ecstasy and mental disorientation.
-It reveals the state of mind of the speaker in a sexual encounter with one of the African prostitutes.
-His use of one-word sentences and fragmented structures depict the level of confusion and disorientation the speaker feels at the time.
-The disjointed utterance is further used to represent the moral and social disorderliness in the society where this act takes place.
-The speaker's use of an imperative expression - "don't stop" is mitigated by the use of "please", an article of politeness to encourage his partner to sustain the tempo.
+It reveals the state of mind of the speaker in the act of love making with one of the African prostitutes.
+His use of one-word sentences and fragmented structures show the level of confusion and disorientation the speaker feels at the time.
+It is further used to show the moral disorderliness in the society where this act takes place.
+His use of command expressions-"don't stop" is mitigated by the use of "please", an article of politeness to encourage his partner to sustain the tempo.
 Psychologically, it shows the enormous influence of sex on the human mind.
-The speaker uses pronoun of exclusion "you", as in "You Africans" as a racial identity marker to show that he is non-African and also to underscore the assumption or claim that some races are better sexually than others.
-Here, the speaker rates African women (or prostitutes) very highly.
-Unigwe apparently feels that syntactic disorientation or distortion is the best form to capture the speaker's state of mind at the peak of sexual ecstasy and experience.
-Unigwe also uses syntactic fragmentation to depict the psychological state of Ama in the text below:
+The speaker uses pronoun of exclusion "you", as in "You Africans...." as a racial identity marker to show that he is non-African.
+Unigwe apparently felt that syntactic disorientation or distortion is the best form to capture the speaker's state of mind at the peak of sexual ecstasy and experience.